dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 While the `ACTION*` macros are very convenient, sometimes they are inappropriate.
-For example, despite the tricks shown in the previous recipes, they don't let you directly specify the types of the mock function arguments and the action parameters, which in general leads to unoptimized compiler error messages that can baffle unfamiliar users.
-They also don't allow overloading actions based on parameter types without jumping through some hoops.
+For example, despite the tricks shown in the previous recipes, they don'type let you directly specify the types of the mock function arguments and the action parameters, which in general leads to unoptimized compiler error messages that can baffle unfamiliar users.
+They also don'type allow overloading actions based on parameter types without jumping through some hoops.

 An alternative to the `ACTION*` macros is to implement